patrick-schubert/domain-adaptation-with-simulated-data/README.md

 model = Maml(inp.input, y_hat)
 model.compile(optimizer = optimizer, loss = "mse", run_eagerly=True)
+model.outter_data(X_val, Y_val, k = 5, evenly = True)
 ```

 #### Novel Models

-The models designed by the course of this work have many "bits and bytes", they are out of the scope os this presentation but preliminar code can be accessed here: [Lab](https://github.com/patrick-schubert/domain-adaptation-with-simulated-data/blob/main/Lab.ipynb)
+The models designed by the course of this work have many "bits and bytes".
+They are out of the scope os this presentation but preliminar code can be accessed here: [Lab](https://github.com/patrick-schubert/domain-adaptation-with-simulated-data/blob/main/Lab.ipynb)

 ### Results

-After all workflow applying at this task we achieved the desired goal of aproximate minimal 10% fractional error.
+After all workflow applyied at this task we achieved the desired goal of aproximate minimal 10% fractional error.

 Plots below describe the fractional error between predictions and true values at Y axis and the entire Einstein Radius dataset range at X axis.